Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Beam test results

 \subsubsection{Source off Efficiency and Working Point}

 Both the digitizers and the TDCs provide a timestamp for each hit they register, regardless of its origin.
 This time information can be used to separate the muon-induced hits from those coming from other sources, such as noise and/or the $\gamma$ background.
-Figure \ref{fig:timeProfile} shows the time profiles (distribution of the hits arrival times for a fixed high voltage value) obtained for the ALICE RPC, operated with the standard gas mixture at 90\% efficiency at source-off (left panel) and under the highest possible (irradiatior fully opened) $\gamma$ background condition (right panel).
+Figure \ref{fig:timeProfile} shows the time profiles (distribution of the hits arrival times for a fixed high voltage value) obtained for the RE11 RPC, operated with the standard gas mixture at 90\% efficiency at source-off (left panel) and under the highest possible (irradiator fully opened) $\gamma$ background condition (right panel).

 In the case of the TDCs, the width of the acquisition window was set to 5000~ns while in the case of the digitizer to: 500~ns for the ATLAS detector, and 1040~ns and 1024~ns for the EP-DT and ALICE chambers, respectively.
+The different widths of each acquisition window have been taken into account while performing the analysis (as it will be explained later on in section \ref{subsub:chargeDistr}).
 The choice of TDC or digitizer was made due to different requirements of the groups involved (i.e. the digitizer is used to study the analog response of the detector while the TDCs, coupled with front-end electronics, are used to simulate real-life conditions for RPCs in the LHC).
 The peaks that are clearly visible in both panels (with a width of $\approx$25~ns) of figure \ref{fig:timeProfile} correspond to an accumulation of muon-induced events (since the time interval between the trigger and the muon hit is the same for each event) while the others, uniformly distributed, are due to the noise/gamma-induced hits.

 The chamber efficiency can then be computed as the ratio between the number of events whose time falls inside the muon window and the number of triggers.

-The left and right panels in figure \ref{fig:effATLASBARI} show the efficiency and absorbed current density (reported in~nA/cm$^{2}$, to compare it across detectors with different active areas) as a function of the effective high voltage applied to the detectors without $\gamma$ background for three different mixtures: STD, ECO2 (30/65~HFO/CO$_{2}$) and ECO3 (25/69~HFO/CO$_{2}$) for the ATLAS (2~mm single gas gap) and the BARI-1p0 (1~mm single gas gap) respectively.
+The left and right panels in figure \ref{fig:effATLASBARI} show the efficiency and absorbed current density (reported in~nA/cm$^{2}$, to compare it across detectors with different active areas) as a function of the effective high voltage applied to the detectors without $\gamma$ background for three different mixtures: STD, ECO2 (35/60~HFO/CO$_{2}$) and ECO3 (25/69~HFO/CO$_{2}$) for the ATLAS (2~mm single gas gap) and the BARI-1p0 (1~mm single gas gap) respectively.

 The efficiency data points were interpolated using the logistic function reported in equation \ref{eq:fitEff}:

 where the free parameters are: $\varepsilon_{max}$, which represents the asymptotic maximum efficiency (plateau efficiency); $\beta$, which is related to the steepness of the efficiency curve, and HV$_{50}$, which represents the voltage where the efficiency reaches 50\% of its maximum.
 These values are used to compute the voltage corresponding to the Working Point (WP), according to the definition used by the CMS collaboration \cite{cmsRPC}: